Cadmium chloride: Chemical properties

 Solutions of equimolar cadmium chloride and potassium chloride give potassium cadmium trichloride.

 With large cations, it is possible to isolate the trigonal bipyramidal [CdCl5]3− ion.

+Cadmium metal is soluble in molten cadmium chloride, produced by heating cadmium chloride above 568 °C. Upon cooling, the metal precipitates.

 Preparation

-Anhydrous cadmium chloride can be prepared by the reaction of hydrochloric acid and cadmium metal.
+Anhydrous cadmium chloride can be prepared by the reaction of hydrochloric acid and cadmium metal or cadmium oxide.